bjs250/bjs250.github.io/commenting.md

 ### Access patterns

+- The entire comment tree for a resource needs to be retrieved and rendered by a user's browser, assuming they have access to that resource
+- A user needs to be able to edit their own comment
+- A user needs to be able to delete their own comment
+- A user should be able to create a top level comment, a reply branch on the comment tree, or a reply in a branch

+These requirements describe simple lookup operations, which suggest a NoSQL database like DynamoDB would be a good fit

 ### A comment tree model

 ### A comment event model

 ### System architecture

+A topic and queue system provides the foundation for what we want here for a couple of reasons.

+First, AWS queues have inherent retry logic.
+This isn't ideal for push notification processing (which we want to be realtime) but is important for the notification center, which needs to as accurate a record of events as possible.

+Secondly, why broadcast the comment event to three separate queues?
+It's important that we keep the failure modes for downstream processing independent.
+The queue's inherent retry logic can be a double edged sword.
+For example, if something went wrong with push notification processing and processing was *not* independent, we could end up repeatedly spamming email delivery during retry attempts, which is terrible for obvious reasons.

+Thirdly, this allows us to get separate performance metrics for each process, as it's possible that each operation takes a different amount of time.
+Because we don't want to spam the email channel, we should buffer and batch updates together for some amount of time before dispatching the notification.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/27317800/160022667-4024acdd-f581-4272-973e-30543633e806.jpg" width="1000">